pdmosses/pdmosses.github.io/content/software/ds-in-agda/index.md

 These representations give rise to undesirable notational overhead and obfuscation when specifying elements of domains in λ-notation.

-As a novice Agda user, I developed a simple-minded workaround for this problem, reported in the paper *[Towards Verification of a Denotational Semantics of Inheritance](https://doi.org/10.1145/3694848.3694852 "ACM Digital Library")*.
+As a novice Agda user, I developed a lightweight workaround for this problem, reported in the paper *[Towards Verification of a Denotational Semantics of Inheritance](https://doi.org/10.1145/3694848.3694852 "ACM Digital Library")*.
 However, I would like to find a more principled solution.
 Participation of expert Agda users will surely be needed...